tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 Pulsar 版/购买指南/价格总览/虚拟集群计费说明_intl_en.md

 ### Partition topic resource usage price

-TDMQ for Pulsar virtual cluster adopts linear billing for partition topic resource usage. **Partition topic resource usage fees = number of partition topics * partition topic resource usage unit price**.
+TDMQ for Pulsar virtual cluster adopts linear billing for partition topic resource usage. <b>Partition topic resource usage fees = number of partition topics * partition topic resource usage unit price</b>.

 The number of partition topics in TDMQ for Pulsar refers to the sum of all partitions of all topics; that is, if there are two three-partition topics, the number of partition topics is 2 * 3 = 6.